Data-driven Characterization of Near-Surface Velocity in the San Francisco Bay Area: A Stationary and Spatially Varying

-Weathered rocks and sedimentary deposits in the shallow crust and their transition to the stiffer bedrock are frequently represented by a near-surface velocity model, a.k.a. geotechnical layer (GTL), in community velocity models \citep[e.g.,][]{small2017scec}, which is typically determined independently from the deeper velocity structure based on shallow geotechnical and geophysical investigations. \citet{ely2010VS30} tackled this issue by proposing a smooth geometric function, as a function of the time-average shear wave velocity at the top 30m ($V_{S30}$), to represent the shear-wave velocity profile ($V_S$) at the top 300 m. \citet{Shi2018} compiled a more extensive set of nearly a thousand profiles to develop a sedimentary velocity model (SVM) for California up to a depth-to-shear-wave-velocity of 1 km/sec ($Z_{1.0}$) using an analytic expression which is a function of $V_{S30}$.
-More recently, \citet{marafi2021generic} proposed a velocity model for the Cascadia by using 218 profiles and modifying the model by \citet{Shi2018} to incorporate both $V_{S30}$ and $Z_{1.0}$ as input parameters to better model the deeper velocity structure, resulting in better performance for the region of interest.
+Weathered rocks and sedimentary deposits in the shallow crust and their transition to the stiffer bedrock are frequently represented by smooth functions of shear wave velocity with depth \citep[e.g.,][]{small2017scec}, which are typically determined independently from the deeper velocity structure, and are sometimes based on shallow geotechnical and geophysical investigations. \citet{ely2010VS30} tackled this issue by proposing a smooth geometric function, the so-called geotechnical layer, parameterized by the time-average shear wave velocity at the top 30m ($V_{S30}$), to represent the shear-wave velocity profile ($V_S$) at the top 350 m. \citet{Shi2018} used a set of nearly a thousand profiles in California to develop a sediment velocity model (SVM) up to a depth-to-shear-wave-velocity of 1 km/sec ($Z_{1.0}$) using an analytic expression which is a function of $V_{S30}$.
+Among other differences from \citet{ely2010VS30}, the \citet{Shi2018} model and its variants did not predefine a fixed depth of convergence between sediments and basement rock, allowing for impedance contrasts that respect the basement rock geometry and enabling the simulation of realistic basin edge effects, as demonstrated by \cite{taborda2016}.
+More recently, \citet{marafi2021generic} proposed a velocity model for the Cascadia by using 218 profiles and modifying the model by \citet{Shi2018} to incorporate both $V_{S30}$ and $Z_{1.0}$ as input parameters to represent better the deeper velocity structure for the region of interest.